qchenevier/MBA_memoire/doc/action_actor.md

 #### Data, Information and Knowledge flows are Positive-Sum

 Data, Information, Knowledge and Wisdom are all immaterial goods.
 And hence have different properties than material goods when they are exchanged.
-One of the most clear formulation of their different properties has been coined by the french writer Serge Soudoplatoff (cited by @Aberkane2016):
+One of the most clear formulation of their different properties has been coined by the french writer & entrepreneur Serge Soudoplatoff (cited by @Aberkane2016):

 > When one shares a material good, one divides it.
 When one shares an immaterial good, one multiplies it.